 Be a part of the story of the River, created and developed by the people of the River, and ultimately told to those who are engaged and impacted by the River.

-This is an info/workshop session happening to explore ideas for you to create own square for our quilt celebrating the Grand River.
+This was an info/workshop session happening to explore ideas for you to create own square for our quilt celebrating the Grand River.

 This is your opportunity, anything goes!
 The only limitation is a 10X10-inch square and your imagination